FerrisChat/ferriswheel/README.md

 # ferrischat.py
-A python wrapper for ferris.chat api
+An asynchronous python wrapper for ferris.chat api